 Advertising without Third-Party Cookies: Frequently Asked Questions

 Many marketers and agencies rely heavily on third-party cookies to power their audience targeting strategy.
-Since Google announced that they will be removing third-party cookies from Chrome in 2022, many marketers are scrambling to understand exactly what this means for their marketing plans.
+Since Google announced that it will be removing third-party cookies from Chrome in 2022, many marketers are scrambling to understand exactly what this means for their marketing plans.

 What is currently happening with the deprecation of third-party cookies?